webhintio/hint/packages/extension-vscode/README.md

 [troubleshooting section][troubleshoot] and if you cannot find an answer [open an issue in GitHub][issue github].

-## Prerequisites

-This extension requires a local install of `webhint` to run.

-Run `npm install hint --save-dev` to add `webhint` to your project.

 ## Configuration

 This extension uses your local `.hintrc` file to configure `webhint`.